-A Physiatrist who specializes in brain injury medicine focuses on the prevention, evaluation, treatment and rehabilitation of individuals with acquired brain injury.
+A Physiatrist who specializes in Brain Injury Medicine focuses on the prevention, evaluation, treatment and rehabilitation of individuals aged 15 or older with acquired brain injury.
 This specialist addresses a range of injury-related disorders that have psychosocial, educational, and vocational consequences, as well as related injuries of the central nervous system.
 He or she also works with an interdisciplinary team to facilitate recovery and improve patients’ health and function.

 - Hospice and Palliative Medicine

-A Physiatrist who specializes in Hospice and Palliative Medicine has special knowledge and skills to prevent and relieve the suffering experienced by patients with life-limiting illnesses.
+A Physiatrist who specializes in Hospice and Palliative Medicine provides care to prevent and relieve the suffering experienced by patients with life-limiting illnesses.
 This specialist works with an interdisciplinary hospice or palliative care team to optimize quality of life while addressing the physical, psychological, social, and spiritual needs of both patient and family.